-Located at 1 hour 15 minutes from San Jose and only 20 minutes from Jaco, this tour is one of the best for bird watching in Costa Rica.
+Located 1 hour and 15 minutes from San José and only 20 minutes from Jaco, this tour is one of the best for bird watching in Costa Rica.

-Why are we the specialists for this tour?
+Why are we the specialists on this tour?
 We have local guides with many years of experience and extensive knowledge.
-Our guide will lead you through wonderful and vibrant trails in this park where you will be able to appreciate the richness of Costa Rican flora and fauna.
+Our guide will take you through wonderful and vibrant trails in this park where you can appreciate the richness of the Costa Rican flora and fauna.

-In the Carara National Park our local guides will take you to admire the strange and wonderful White bats.
+In Carara National Park our local guides will take you to admire the strange and wonderful white bats.

-In this beautiful park there are two paths: The Aráceas Trail and the Meandrica Lagoon that are perfect to see the flora and the fauna.
+In this beautiful park there are two trails: El Sendero Aráceas and Laguna Meandrica that are perfect to see the flora and fauna.

-Carara counts with a universal access path so that blind people, phisically challenged ( wheelchair or in walker ) can be mobilized easily and comfortably, complying with the law 7600.
+Carara has a universal access road so that blind people, with physical disabilities (wheelchair or walker) can move easily and comfortably, complying with the 7600 law.

 During the dry season, Carara becomes an oasis of freshness and greenery.
-To the northeast of the park, the seasonal flooding of the Rio Grande de Tárcoles forms many wetlands.
-The largest of these areas is 600 meters long, 40 meters wide and is 2 meters deep.
-These wetlands become the habitat for waterfowl and wading birds, as well as many reptiles and amphibians.
+To the northeast of the park, seasonal floods from the Rio Grande de Tárcoles form many wetlands.
+The largest of these areas is 600 meters long, 40 meters wide, and 2 meters deep.
+These wetlands are found in the habitat of waterfowl and wading birds, as well as many reptiles and amphibians.

-Due to its location, after carrying out the tour in the Carara National Park it is very easy to access other tourist areas, such as beautiful beaches in the Central Pacific.
+Due to its location, after completing the tour in the Carara National Park, it is very easy to access other tourist areas, such as beautiful beaches of the Central Pacific.

 This tour includes: